 And independent hotel chains like the One & Only don’t have a loyalty program, which makes it harder (or even impossible) to get an upgrade.
 So booking through AMEX Fine Hotels can increase your chances of staying in a better room or suite type, which is ideal if you’re celebrating a special occasion!

 I Recommend the AMEX Business Platinum Card (Instead of the Personal Version) to Friends and Family

 For many folks, the AMEX Business Platinum can be a better pick than the personal version (The Platinum Card® from American Express).
-The sign-up bonus is larger and the annual fee is $100 cheaper.
-Keep in mind, you’ll have to spend more with the business version to unlock the sign-up bonus.
+The welcome bonus is larger and the annual fee is $100 cheaper.
+Keep in mind, you’ll have to spend more with the business version to unlock the welcome bonus.

-When you sign-up for the AMEX Business Platinum card, you’ll earn:
+When you apply for the AMEX Business Platinum card, you’ll earn:

 - 50,000 AMEX Membership Rewards points after you spend $10,000 on purchases in the first 3 months of account opening.

-That brings the total sign-up bonus to 75,000 AMEX Membership Rewards points vs. 60,000 points on the personal version.
+That brings the total welcome bonus to 100,000 AMEX Membership Rewards points vs. 60,000 points on the personal version.

 AMEX Membership Rewards points are popular transferable points to collect.
 Because you get flexibility to redeem points for award travel with any of the ~20 AMEX airline or hotel partners.
 You can also use points to buy gift cards to popular stores and restaurants.

 - 1.5X AMEX Membership Rewards points on single purchases of $5,000+